henrydhall/SquareFootageVerifier/README.md

 # SquareFootageVerifier
 Uses web scrapers to verify square footage from real estate records with internal records on Google Sheets.

+Done:
+* Get sqrt from Google Sheet to compare
+* Writing results
+* Demonstrate that we can download a Zillow page

 TODO:
-* Get sqft from Zillow
+* Get sqft from Zillow consistently
-* Get sqft from Google Sheet to compare
+* Get parameters for comparison
-* Write results to Google Sheet